 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

 Mark 5:1-20 recounts one of the most dramatic of Jesus' healing miracles.
-The Church also remembers the miracle of the Archangel Michael at Colossae.
+The Church also remembers a very striking miracle performed by the Archangel Michael at Colossae.

 The story of the Archangel's miracle begins with the gratitude of a pagan father.
 This man's daughter, previously mute, was enabled to speak when she drank waters from a healing spring located near the city of Hierapolis.
 The father, desperate to find a cure for his daughter, had taken her to the spring after being told to do so by the Archangel Michael in a dream.